Tinternwood Farm is a unique learning experience for our students.

-Overseen by a qualified Farm Manager, our on-site farm houses sheep, ducks, chickens, rabbits, goats and alpacas.
+This 5.6 hectare working farm is overseen by a qualified Farm Manager.
+Located on campus at Tintern, our on-site farm houses sheep, ducks, chickens, rabbits, goats and alpacas.

 For our younger learners, their regular visits to the farm include spending time with and caring for the animals and maintaining their vegetable gardens.
 These hands-on learning experiences give our students important skills in maths and science, in caring and taking responsibility, they promote a love of the outdoors and healthy eating habits.